Steel Valley Schools Locked Down By District In Response To ‘Credible Threat Of Violence In The Community’

 “Well, I’m a praying person, and I just talk to the Lord about it, that’s what I do” the woman in the video said.

-The context of her remarks is not known.a school shooting.
+The context of her remarks is not known.

 WPXI’s Michele Newell noted multiple local police departments were on the scene.
 Martin also tweeted about speaking to a mother of three.
-The woman described receiving an automated phone call from the district mentioning a “tight lockdown” and said she feared
+The woman described receiving an automated phone call from the district mentioning a “tight lockdown” and said she feared a school shooting.

 #BREAKING: All Steel Valley schools are on lockdown due to a “credible threat of violence”.
 Photographer @DaveClark11wpxi and I heading to the scenehttps://t.co/XoimWOEavO pic.twitter.com/IYej13xG4B